LilianaSP/GitFixer/README.md

 The project is based on an automated workflow:
 1. When a commit is made, the Git hook (`git_hook.py`) detects the modified files.
 2. The hook sends the file contents to the Flask server (`api_server.py`).
-3. The server uses the local model (qwen-cybersecurity-2.5-7b-gguf) to analyze the code and generate correction suggestions.
+3. The server uses the local model (Armandotrsg/qwen-cybersecurity-2.5-7b-gguf) to analyze the code and generate correction suggestions.
 4. The hook applies the suggested corrections and makes a new commit with the changes.
+5. Hugging face link for the trained model: https://huggingface.co/Armandotrsg/qwen-cybersecurity-2.5-7b-gguf/tree/main

 ## 5. ⚙️ Setup and Installation
 1. **Obtaining the code:**